durner/STORN-keras/greenarm/models/README.md

 ## STORN: optimizations

-* Add more layers for feature extraction
+* Add more layers for feature extraction - done

+* Check out the merge with masking pull request @brandnerb
-* Consider a gaussian mixture model
+* Consider a gaussian mixture model @taimir
-* Consider trending priors
+* Consider trending priors @durner

 * Grid search for all of the hyper-parameters